drffej/github-page/README.md

 Simple GitHub Pages site template using [Github Pages](https://pages.github.com/), using modified Jekyll slate theme.

-Configuration and webpage content are contained in the `docs`folder.
+Configuration and webpage content are contained in the `/docs` folder.

 ## Configuration